Rodjxc/Rodjxc/README.md

 ## About Me

 I am FrontEnd developer based in Oslo (originally from Spain, lived in London for 7 years) I love building beautiful and functional web applications and letting my creativity shine through code.
 I'm a natural problem-solver and self-learner.
-I also have A passionate and professional digital content creator with extensive experience in video creation, editing and live streaming.
-I have started my own YouTube and Twitch channel from 0 and have now built a solid follower base and engaged community and do live streams when the time allows it.
+I also have a passionate and professional digital content creator with extensive experience in video creation, editing and live streaming.
+I have started my own YouTube (35k+) and Twitch channel (10k+) from 0 and have built a solid follower base and engaged community and do live streams when the time allows it.

 Outside of my professional pursuits, I enjoy...
 🎶 *playing music*